learn-co-curriculum/python-flask-car-routes-lab/README.md

 ## Overview

-Now it is time for you to build your own routes!

-You are building routes for a car company database.
-You will need to build:

-- A **default route** introducing the company
-- A **model-specific route** for requesting information on a car model
+A small Flask API for a car company, Flatiron Cars.
+It exposes:

+- `GET /` — a welcome message introducing the company
+- `GET /<model>` — checks a requested model against the company's fleet (`existing_models`) and returns whether or not it's in stock

 ---